Derek Fisher: College career

-He went on to attend the University of Arkansas at Little Rock (UALR) for four years, with a major in communications.
-Fisher concluded his collegiate career at Arkansas-Little Rock second on the school's all-time lists in points (1,393), assists (472), and steals (189).
-He averaged 12.4 points, 4.4 rebounds and 4.2 assists over 112 games and led the team in assists and steals every year.
-Fisher also set a school record for free throws made in a career (399) and ranked third among all-time UALR leaders in three-point field goals made (125).
-As a senior, he earned Sunbelt Conference Player of the Year honors after averaging 14.5 points, 5.2 rebounds and 5.2 assists per game.
+Fisher went on to attend the University of Arkansas at Little Rock (UALR) for four years, with a major in communications.
+He ended his collegiate career at Arkansas-Little Rock second on the school's all-time lists in points (1,393), assists (472), and steals (189).
+Fisher averaged 12.4 points, 4.4 rebounds and 4.2 assists over 112 games and led the team in assists and steals every year.
+He also set a school record for free throws made in a career (399) and ranked third among all-time UALR leaders in three-point field goals made (125).
+As a senior, Fisher earned Sunbelt Conference Player of the Year honors after averaging 14.5 points, 5.2 rebounds and 5.2 assists per game.

 In 2005, Fisher pledged $700,000 to UALR towards the construction of its Jack Stephens Center auxiliary gym, since named in his honor, and the establishment of the Fisher Fellows Life Skills program, a mentoring series for UALR student-athletes.